Search

 Types of Sealant

-When it comes to automobile sealants, there’s a variety of options to consider, each with its own strengths and weaknesses:
+When it comes to types of sealants, there’s a variety of options to consider, each with its own strengths and weaknesses:

 1. Water-Based Latex: These are popular because they’re easy to apply and stick well to most surfaces.
 However, they can shrink and pull away from the surface, creating gaps that allow water in.